a-l-l-U-P/a-l-l-U-P/README.md

 - 👋 Hi, I’m @a-l-l-U-P
 - 👀 I’m interested in ...
-Videos
+Everything
 - 🌱 I’m currently learning ...
 About you
-- 💞️ I’m looking to collaborate on ...
-What interests you
+- 💞️ I’m looking to help you document on ...
+What interests you most
 - 📫 How to reach me ...
-WFH
+All the channels

 <!---
 a-l-l-U-P/a-l-l-U-P is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.